charlesbones/HC/Software/Compilation/Tips_to_reduce_the_size_of_a_sketch.md

-# Tips to reduce the size of my sketch
+# Tips to reduce the size of a sketch

 Here are a few tips to cut down the size of the sketch: